gromeck/BLE-Scanner/README.md

 # BLE-Scanner

-ESP32 based Bluetooth Low Energy (BLE) scanner to report presence into an MQTT service.
+ESP32-based Bluetooth Low Energy (BLE) scanner to report presence of bluetooth devices into an MQTT service.

 ## Challenge